Omara87/first-portfolio-project/README.md

 ![Nav Bar](https://github.com/Omara87/first-portfolio-project/blob/main/assets/images/navigation-bar.png)

-__The Banner Image__
+__The Landing Page__

-- The banner image provides the user with an engaging and bright coloured image that is intended to encourage them to delve in to the website.
+- The landing page provides the user with an engaging and bright coloured image that is intended to encourage them to delve in to the website.

 ![Banner Image](https://github.com/Omara87/first-portfolio-project/blob/main/assets/images/Medici_Chapel.jpg)